 Silicon Valley's buzziest stocks were part of Monday's large rise and continued making news, as Apple rose 4.4 percent to break back into the $500 billion club as the final bell rang in 2012, while the area's social-networking newcomers continued to dominate headlines.

 Cupertino tech giant Apple has suffered in the final quarter of the year, declining to "bear market" territory after a whirlwind first nine months of 2012.
-After one of the most successful holiday-shopping quarters in history, the company began a blazing rise that saw its stock increase as much as 74.1 percent, became just the sixth company with a market capitalization higher than $500 billion and eventually set a record for highest market cap ever for an American company, without adjusting for inflation.
+After one of the most successful holiday-shopping quarters in memory, the company began a blazing rise that saw its stock increase as much as 74.1 percent, become just the sixth company with a market capitalization higher than $500 billion and eventually set a record for highest market cap ever for an American company, without adjusting for inflation.

-Apple's fourth-quarter weakness knocked it out of the $500 billion club, though it remains the most valuable company in the United States.
+Apple's fourth-quarter weakness, however, knocked it out of the $500 billion club, though it remains the most valuable company in the United States.
 Monday's rise pushed it back above that magic number, however, with its closing stock price of $532.17 giving Apple a market cap -- the total worth of all shares in a company -- of $500.6 billion.
 The stock ended the year with a gain of 31.4 percent.

 Besides Apple, the biggest Silicon Valley story on Wall Street in 2012 was Facebook, the world's most popular social network.
 The Menlo Park company had the biggest initial public offering in tech for 2012, breaking the record for highest valuation at the time of a public debut in May.
 However, the bigger news came after the IPO, when the company's stock price crumbled from the initial price of $38 amid allegations that its underwriters informed large institutional investors of weakness in Facebook's earnings potential while keeping the information from smaller investors.
 Facebook stock lost more than half its value, declining as low as $17.55 before its most recent quarterly earnings finally showed revenues from its mobile offerings, sating some investors and pushing the price back up.